McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

+6 Mar 2024: Added a `/subsync` endpoint that can attempt to align/synchronize subtitles to a file.
+Takes audio_file, subtitle_file, language (2 letter code), and outputs an srt.

 5 Mar 2024: Cleaned up logging.
 Added timestamps option (if Debug = True, timestamps will print in logs).

 4 Mar 2024: Updated Dockerfile CUDA to 12.2.2 (From CTranslate2).
 Added endpoint `/status` to return Subgen version.
 Can also use distil models now!
 See variables below!